What is live-in care?

 When you contact different companies, you will see that companies fall into fully managed and introduction agencies.

 With fully managed companies, which Eximius is, we recruit and train our own carers.
 They work for us and we are responsible for all aspects of their employment and employers legal obligations.
 We manage and monitor every aspect of care, both long-term and day-to-day.
-This risk assessment and client-carer matching, person centred care plans, staff scheduling and admin such as salary, holiday pay and pensions.
+This includes risk assessment and client-carer matching, person centred care plans, staff scheduling and admin such as salary, holiday pay and pensions.
 We liaise with health professionals and other parties to ensure the care is correct.
 This basically means that clients and families do not need to worry about anything, as we manage it all.

 Introductory agencies have pools of self-employed 24/7 carers on their books for clients to choose from.
 Each agency has their own selection criteria for carers registering with them.
 In most cases the client pays the carer directly for their services (employs them directly) and the agency will invoice the client weekly for the recruitment, vetting, registration and introduction of your chosen carer.
 Agencies that introduce carers are not regulated by the CQC, unless they offer a nursing service.
 This suits people who are happy to have day-to-day management and employment responsibilities at a lower cost.